All Episodes

 I know you guys don't.

-You've got the blood in.
+You've got the blood in you.

-Put that blood.
+God has put that blood.

-They've called you into doing this.
+He's called you into doing this.

 And I want to tell you how much I appreciate it, especially one thing that you do every night at your show.